prajyot1093/decentralized-booking-system/README.md

 This repository contains a frontend UI, Solidity smart contracts, and a minimal backend skeleton used to index on‑chain services for faster listing and seat occupancy checks.
 The project is intentionally designed to be demoable on public testnets (Sepolia / Polygon testnets) and locally via Hardhat.

-Status: Prototype — demo-ready for testnets.
-All major UI features (theme toggle with blast animation, Tickets page, SeatMap, TransactionPanel) are implemented.
-Remaining work is focused on on‑chain seat state integration, contract tests, and optional indexer deployment.
+Status: **Real-Time Blockchain Integration Complete** — Full end-to-end blockchain connectivity with live event listening, multi-network support, and intelligent API fallback.
+All UI features implemented with real contract interactions.

 ----------------------------------------------------------------------